 Medicaid is the primary source of medical coverage for low-income people in the United States and is administered by the states to serve vulnerable populations such as children, pregnant women, and elderly adults.
 Medicaid provides funding for both acute and long-term care; Medicaid also supports Medicare beneficiaries with services like home health care and nursing home care.
 Medicaid is different from Medicare and CHIP (Children’s Health Insurance Program).
 Medicaid is funded by federal and state taxes, and states have a certain flexibility in determining who is eligible for Medicaid coverage.
 Medicaid eligibility rules vary by state; however, the government uses a formula to determine eligibility for most applicants within certain groups.

 There are several groups.
-You can qualify for Medicaid if you are a low-income parent, a pregnant woman, child, elderly person, or a person with disabilities.
+You can qualify for Medicaid if you are a low-income parent, a pregnant woman, a child, an elderly person, or a person with disabilities.
 In most states, parents with income up to 138% of the Federal Poverty Level (FPL) are eligible for Medicaid coverage.

 Medicaid also covers most pregnant women with incomes up to 194% of the FPL and children with incomes up to 138% of the FPL.
 Medicaid eligibility for pregnant women, infants, and children only extends for specified periods of time in some states.
 Medicaid also covers elderly people who meet certain eligibility requirements or persons with disabilities who have received Social Security Disability.